aijaz/FlaskCeleryDocker/README.md

 **_Bear in mind that within minutes you will have queued tens of thousands of requests to be processed by Celery.
 End this load test quickly._**

+Once the load test is stopped, you can run `monitor_queues.sh` to view how quickly the queue is processed.
+You can speed up the processing of the queue by adding more celery workers via `launch_celery_worker.sh`.